CIDgravity/cidg-docs/content/en/storage-providers/manage/playground/index.md

 toc: true
 ---

-To access this module, you can navigate through the sidebar menu by selecting `Storage` and then `Playground`

-Using playground, you can simulate all your criterias's accuracy before its actual application to incoming deal proposals.
+CIDgravity offers an infinite array of options to manage your acceptance criteria.
+It can be challenging to foresee how all these parameters will interact.
+To address this, we introduce the playground, which aids in validating the entire storage deals pipeline.
+It lets yous imulate the pipeline states and send dummy proposals to the CIDgravity engine and get detailled result.

+You can either access the playground directly from :
+- the side bar : `Storage` > `Playground`
+- any past proposals from the `History`.
+If so the playground will be automatically populated with the proposal's values.

 ## Fill deal proposal details

-In the initial block, input all the relevant details specific to the proposal, such as client information, pricing, data size, start epoch, and other pertinent parameters.
+In the initial block, input all the proposal information, such as client address, pricing, data size, start epoch, ...

 {{< img src="fill-proposal-details.png" alt="Fill the deal proposal details" >}}